tewhatuora/fhir-sdhr/input/pagecontent/consent-based-access.md

 - If the API finds no valid Consent instance that references X, access is denied to all FHIR client applications (including the application that created the resource instance).

-### Data provision

-When a patient's record is updated in the patient management system for an encounter, Allergy/Intolerance info, a condition/diagnosis, or a Smoking/Vaping/Vital Signs observation, FHIR resources representing this information should be POSTed to the API.

-This may be a queued update performed later or performed synchronously as updates are made.

-If needed bundled batches may be supported - TBC.